DC Books

+DC Books is a book publisher based in Kerala, India.
+It publishes books in Malayalam.

 DC Books

 DC Books is a publisher and bookseller with headquarters in Kottayam, Kerala, India.
-It published over 6500 titles, mainly literature in Malayalam, but also including children's literature, poetry, reference, biography, self-help, yoga, management titles, and foreign translations.
+It has published over 6,500 titles, mainly literature in Malayalam, but also including children's literature, poetry, reference, biography, self-help, yoga, management titles, and foreign translations.

-DC Media, is the media division of DC Books.
-DC Media publishes 5 magazines namely, Education Insider, Asia's leading magazine on education, Future Medicine, magazine on Asian medical industry and Emerging Kerala, Kerala's fastest growing magazine on business, economy and society, Money Indices and Travel and Flavors.
+DC Media is the media division of DC Books.
+DC Media publishes five magazines including Education Insider, Asia's leading magazine on education; Future Medicine, a magazine on the Asian medical industry; Emerging Kerala, Kerala's fastest growing magazine on business, economy and society; Money Indices; and Travel and Flavors.

-DC Books was founded in 1974 by Dominic Chacko Kizhakemuri, known as D. C. Kizhakemuri or just DC amongst literary Kerala.
-At that time, DC was Secretary of the Sahithya Pravarthaka Co-operative Society, a cooperative venture of Malayalam writers.
-The society helped writers with the business and publishing details and instituted a standard royalty of 30-40%, as well as the system of an 'advance' payment for their books, financially enabling them to devote themselves to writing full-time.
-When he turned his attention to founding DC Books, DC began promoting and creating markets for its books by organizing festivals, clubs, and pre-publication subscriptions, and installment schemes.
-Their successful bookclub scheme allows buyers to build a library of their own by buying books on installments.
-In 1977, Current Books became its sister concern.
+DC Books was founded in 1974 by Dominic Chacko Kizhakemuri, known as D.C.
+Kizhakemuri, or DC.
+At that time, DC was secretary of the Sahithya Pravarthaka Co-operative Society, a cooperative venture of Malayalam writers.
+The society helped writers with business and publishing details and instituted a standard royalty of 30-40%, as well as the system of an 'advance' payment for their books to help enable them to devote themselves to writing full-time.
+When DC turned his attention to founding DC Books, DC began promoting and creating markets for its books by organizing festivals, clubs, and pre-publication subscriptions, and installment schemes.
+Their bookclub scheme allows buyers to build a library of their own by buying books on installments.
+In 1977, Current Books became its sister business.
 In 2001, DC Books launched dcbooks.com, an Indian local language bookstore with over 4,000 titles.
 In 2004, DC Books partnered with Corner Books to open a New Delhi branch for Keralites in Delhi.

 DC Books is the publisher of several translation dictionaries used by professionals and South Asian Linguists, such as their: